OHIO — All this week, we’ve brought you stories about talking politics across Ohio through the efforts of Braver Angels.

 These rules include: 1) listening first, then speak, 2) don’t try to change the other person’s mind, and 3) don’t assume group members all think the same.

 We put students in red and blue teams.
-This example focuses on the issue of abortion.
-Professor Rutz opened the debate by addressing the “red” team: “As you probably know, this summer, the Supreme Court overturned Roe versus Wade and made abortion access once again a state level issue.
-So, for you guys, why do you think this is a good idea?”
+This example focuses on the issue of gun rights.
+Professor Rutz opened the debate by addressing the “blue” team: “There’s been a recent Supreme Court decision that undercut local and state restrictions on gun ownership.
+Why do you think this is not a good idea?”

 “Blue” team member MacKenzie Collett, part of UC’s class of 2024, went first: “In 2020, over 45,000 people died in the U.S. from gun related injuries and statistics show that states that enact child access laws, that enact laws that make it illegal to carry a gun in public without a permit and that don’t have stand your ground laws could expect to see 11% reduction in gun-related deaths.
 That’s almost 5,000 lives and frankly, as someone who every day when I’m watching the news and scrolling on social media sees another politician sending their thoughts and prayers, I’m a little fed up with us acting like this is an issue that we can’t do anything about.”